 In order to conduct the experiment as realistically as possible, we asked experiment subjects to identify threats in 500 different X-rays.
 We gave participants a maximum of 8 seconds per X-ray, simulating a real world environment.
 As per Sporadic Visual Search conditions, 95% of the X-rays did not contain threats.
 The remaining 5% X-rays contained either a sharp or an assembled, functional handgun.

 Of the 25 X-rays containing threats, 10 of these contained what we consider an “adversarial” threat, a very difficult example where the bag owner is actively trying to sneak the gun or knife past the X-ray screener.
 15 X-rays contained easy-to-find handguns or sharps (“Non-Adversarial X-rays”) that typically occur when someone accidentally leaves a gun or knife in their bag.
 The primary variable of interest was detection rate: What percentage of threats were successfully detected by the experiment subjects?
 Note, in the X-ray image on the left of Figure 4, one can see the fundamental limitations of the X-ray imaging hardware.
-Even with all of the time in the world, the best human screener and AI would have trouble finding the pair of scissors.
+Even with all of the time in the world, the best human screener and AI would have trouble finding the box cutter.

 We were able to gather study participants online.
 The experiment subjects without X-ray experience had backgrounds completely unrelated to security.
 Looking at the data, the difference in performance between the two types of experiment subjects was clear, as shown in Chart 1.